How to improve workplace culture: 10 practical steps for remote and hybrid teams

 4. Return to work charter

-Many organisations are blending remote and back-in-the-office working, but it is not yet clear how to best make this work in practice, which could be a concern for people when they are looking to bosses and managers for guidance.
+Working remotely can be hard.
+As we start to return to our workplaces many organisations are blending remote and back-in-the-office working, but not all have figured out how to best make this work in practice, which could be a concern for people when they are looking to bosses and managers for guidance.

 The questions to think about include: